CGToxicBoy/Guess-The-Number/README.md

 # Guess-The-Number
-This program is under progress pls wait for it to come soon
+This program made by a child.
+if you find any issue, pls fix that. thx